code-review-checklists/java-concurrency/README.md

  - [Static methods and fields are properly synchronized?](#static-thread-safe)
  - [Thread *doesn't* wait in a loop for a non-volatile field to be updated by another Thread?
  ](#non-volatile-visibility)
+ - [Read access to a non-volatile primitive field is within a critical section?
+ ](#non-volatile-protection)

 Excessive thread safety
  - [No "extra" (pseudo) thread safety?](#pseudo-safety)